MAECProject/maec-to-stix/docs/indicator_extraction/index.rst

 MAEC Packages, starting with the generation of the MAEC output from some dynamic analysis tool (such as `Cuckoo Sandbox`_) and ending with inspection of the resulting STIX Indicators by a human analyst.
-More details on the actual process of extracting Indicators from MAEC is detailed in the sections below.
+More details on the actual process of extracting Indicators from MAEC is provided in the sections below.

 .. figure:: images\maec_to_stix_process.png
    :scale: 60 %